Overlap, matching, or entropy weights: what are we weighting for?: Balancing weights

 The ESS approximates the number of independent observations, drawn from a simple random sample from the source population, that are needed to obtain an estimate with a sampling variation similar to that of the weighting observations in the target sample \citep{mccaffrey2004propensity}.
 It helps characterize the variance inflation or precision loss due to weighting \citep{zhou2020propensity}.
-Alternatively, one can also estimate directly the variance inflation based on a “design effect” approximation \citep{kish1985survey}